dbactual/thomaspaine/content/pages/resources/what-was-paine-s-role-in-the-french-revolution.md

 ---
-Title: What was Paine's role in the French Revolution?
+title: What was Paine's role in the French Revolution?
 ---

    Paine played a similar role in the French Revolution to that in the